Most people have heard of the term net worth, and many also understand what it means.

 First, include all your liquid assets in one column and decide how much to discount those that aren’t cash equivalents.

 Next, add all of your liabilities and subtract them from the liquid value of your assets.

-Update the date in the spreadsheet as the need arises, as your home may appreciate, your car will probably depreciate, etc.
+Update the data in the spreadsheet as the need arises, as your home may appreciate, your car will probably depreciate, etc.

 Don’t despair if the final figure is lower than you expected.
 Focus on paying off your debts (liabilities) if you ended up with a negative liquid net worth.
 If and when the number is positive, set up a goal for your net worth and work on achieving that.
-It could be $100,000, $1,000,000, or more, or less.
+It could be $100,000, $500,000, or more, or less.
 For some tips on how to increase your liquid net worth, scroll down and continue reading.